Simulating Open Quantum System Dynamics on NISQ Computers with Generalized Quantum Master Equations

 Calculations were carried out for four different sets of parameter values (see Table \ref{tab:parameters}).
 Models 1 and 2 correspond to systems with an energy bias between the donor and acceptor states ($\epsilon \neq 0$) and differ in their cutoff frequencies, with model 2 having a higher cutoff frequency.
 Model 3 corresponds to a biased system with the same parameters as model 2 except for a larger Kondo parameter.
 Model 4 corresponds to a symmetric system with zero energy bias between the donor and acceptor states ($\epsilon = 0$).
 The results reported in this paper were obtained with a time step of $\Delta t = 1.50083 \times 10^{-3}\,\Gamma^{-1}$ for models 1-3 and a time step of $\Delta t = 4.50249 \times 10^{-3}\,\Gamma^{-1}$ for model 4.

-Starting with the quantum-mechanically exact memory kernels (adopted from Ref.~\citenum{lyu2022tensor}), the time evolution superoperator for the electronic reduced density matrix ${\cal G}(\tau)$ was generated for the four models given in Table \ref{tab:parameters} by solving the corresponding GQME, Eq.~(\ref{eq:mGQME-G}).
-Details on the method used to obtain ${\cal G}(\tau)$ are given in Sec.~\ref{sec:methods}.
+Starting with the quantum-mechanically exact memory kernels (adopted from Ref.~\citenum{lyu2023tensor}), the time evolution superoperator for the electronic reduced density matrix ${\cal G}(\tau)$ was generated for the four models given in Table \ref{tab:parameters} by solving the corresponding GQME, Eq.~(\ref{eq:mGQME-G}).